 And probably by a hefty pay package, too.
 During his time as general counsel of Philip Morris International, Bernick was one of the highest-paid GCs in the country.
 In 2011, he came in at #8 on Corporate Counsel’s list of the best-paid general counsel, with total cash earnings in excess of $3.6 million.
-In the 2012 rankings, he moved up to #2, with $6,006,184 in aggregate cash compensation.
+In the 2012 rankings, he moved up to #2, with just over $6 million in aggregate cash compensation.

 So Boies Schiller is probably paying Bernick a pretty penny.
 But the firm can certainly afford it.
 In the latest Am Law 100 rankings, Boies Schiller came in at #11 in profits per partner, with more than $2.5 million in profits per equity partner.
 And the firm happily shares that wealth, by paying amazing bonuses to its associates.

 What does Bernick’s joining Boies Schiller reflect about the firm?
 It seems to me like a bit of succession planning.
 Read between the lines of this paragraph from the Thomson Reuters piece: